aleksander-ciesielski/strong-curry/README.md

 ```

 ## Limitations
-Like many complex generic-based typings, this package works by defining multiple overloads to provide the strongly-typed currying.
+Like many complex generic-based typings, this package works by defining multiple overloads to provide a type-safe behavior.
 Because of that, there is a maximum of supported parameters (namely 10).
 Providing a function with 11 or more parameters will yield the type of the uncurried version.